cdileep23/wefit/README.md

 - Advanced Analytics: Provide more detailed analytics and insights based on users' workout and meal data.
 - Mobile Application: Develop a mobile version of the app for Android and iOS for on-the-go tracking.

-Contributing

-1. Fork the project.
-2. Create your feature branch: `git checkout -b feature/your-feature`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature`
-5. Open a pull request.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---